develephant/redis-module-redoc/CONTRIB.md

 The __DEFINES.MD__ is derived from the [`redismodule.h`](https://github.com/antirez/redis/blob/unstable/src/redismodule.h) header file (manually for now).

-The __FUNCTIONS.MD__ holds API info the __RMUtil Module__ helper.
-The data is derived towards the bottom of [this MD file](https://github.com/RedisLabs/RedisModulesSDK/blob/master/FUNCTIONS.md) viewed in "raw" mode.
+The __FUNCTIONS.MD__ holds API info for the __RMUtil Module__ helper.
+The data is derived towards the bottom of [this MD file](https://github.com/RedisLabs/RedisModulesSDK/blob/master/FUNCTIONS.md) viewed in "raw" mode (manually for now).

-From here any code examples, or deeper dives into other topics are highly encourged.
+___From here any code examples, or deeper dives into other topics are highly encourged.
+Add a section!___

 # Building Docs